 Effective Fall 2016

-The Offices of the Dean of Students and Residence Life are committed to assigning student living spaces on the basis of priority for those students who most benefit from the personal, academic and community support of living on campus.
+The offices of the Dean of Students and Residence Life are committed to assigning student living spaces on the basis of priority for those students who most benefit from the personal, academic and community support of living on campus.
 To accomplish this goal, new students with the highest developmental need will be prioritized for assignment to on-campus housing in UT residence halls.

-Rationale for New Housing Philosophy
+Rationale for Housing Philosophy

 While every effort is made to accommodate all new and continuing students who request housing, most new UT students will be assigned to on-campus residential assignments.
 Please note that on-campus housing assignments are impacted by the housing application date and roommate requests.
 New students should submit their housing application in Residence by Symplicity soon after deciding to attend UT.